Skip navigation

 The different types of glucose blood tests include:

 • Blood glucose test, also known as fasting blood glucose.
 Before the test, you will need to fast (not eat or drink) for eight hours before the test.
-This test is often used as a screening test for diabetes.
+This test is usually done in the morning and is often used as a screening test for diabetes.
 It may be repeated to confirm a diagnosis.

 • Oral glucose tolerance test (OGTT).
-This test also requires fasting before the test.
+This test also requires fasting.
 When you arrive for your test, a blood sample will be taken.
 You will then drink a sugary liquid that contains glucose.
 About two hours later, another blood sample will be taken.
+This test tells your health care provider how well your body processes sugar.
+This test may be used to test for gestational diabetes.
+If you are having this test done during pregnancy, you will have your blood drawn every 30 minutes for two to three hours.

 For a glucose in urine test, your provider may recommend an at-home test kit.
 The kit will include a test strip that you hold under your stream of urine.
 The test strip will change colors to show different levels of glucose.